codeurjc/codeurjc-forge/README.md

 `ssh-add developer.key`

 2. Upload the key to Gerrit Server.
-Login as user Developer, go to *settings* and paste *developer.key.pub*' content.
+Login as user *developer*, go to *settings* and paste *developer.key.pub*' content.

 3. Clone repo